norvig/paip-lisp/docs/chapter13.md

 {:.h1hd}

 The send syntax is awkward, as it is different from the normal Lisp function-calling syntax, and it doesn't fit in with the other Lisp tools.
-For example, we might like to say (`mapcar 'ba1ance accounts`), but with messages we would have to write that as:
+For example, we might like to say (`mapcar 'balance accounts`), but with messages we would have to write that as:

 `(mapcar #'(lambda (acct) (send acct 'balance)) accounts)`